Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 It’s also available, without English subtitles, on a properly full-screen DVD in Italy, as part of the Fellini box set.

 Now, Cinecittà’s Fellini retro includes a film called La TV di Fellini, a collection of the fake commercials and fake TV show segments that Fellini shot but which were largely cut from the final version of Ginger e Fred.
 These are included as a supplement to Koch-Lorber’s DVD of La dolce vita as well as on Istituto Luce’s Ultima sequenza DVD.
 On the tiny TV screen in your living room they’re mildly amusing.
 But on the big screen they’re screamingly funny.
-Why doesn’t the music synch?
+Why doesn’t the music sync?
 Simply because it was never recorded.
 The folks who found this footage and released it just put some of the film’s other music over the mute music videos.
 In the other sequences, listen carefully.
 What you sometimes hear is not the final revoiced version, because there wasn’t any, but the direct sound, with Fellini talking in the background and even giving actors their lines!
 Precious stuff!

 ALTA SOCIETÀ RIGATONI BARILLA